tinnguyennct/redis-cluster/README.md

 ```

 ### Config HAProxy
-Add all line from haproxy.cfg to your present config
+Add all line from haproxy.cfg to your present config, remember change to your IP

 Web stat only green on master node